desmos-labs/desmos-contracts/contracts/tips/README.md

 **NOTE**: In order to be able to send the tip you must provide a sufficient amount of coins through the `funds` field of [MsgExecuteContract](https://github.com/CosmWasm/wasmd/blob/6a471a4a16730e371863067b27858f60a3996c91/proto/cosmwasm/wasm/v1/tx.proto#L74).

-Here an example of message to send a tip toward a user post:
+Here an example message to send a tip toward a user post:
 ```json
 {
   "send_tip": {